amyreese/noswap/documents/notes/elite-dangerous.md

     hull damage from "losing" the interdiction, and your FSD cooldown will only be 10 seconds, instead of 40, meaning you'll have a far better chance of escaping back into supercruise than if you'd fought and lost.

+-   The fastest path to a station is not a straight line.
+By "looping" around the target at full throttle, you can slow down without overshooting.
+    Combining this with a well-timed dive into the gravity well will bleed off the remaining speed and allow you to slow down to under 1Mm/s shortly before reaching the 1000km disengage distance. [^2]

 ### Links